-The Ultimate Guide to Baking with Gluten-Free Flour
+The Ultimate Guide to Baking With Gluten-Free Flour

 Are you new at baking gluten-free desserts?
 Are you looking for some tips to improving your gluten-free bread?
 Well, you've come to the right place.
 Baking is a tough work of art.
-Throw in a gluten-free requirement to the recipes often calls for disaster and a tasteless baked good with odd texture.
+Throwing in a gluten-free requirement to the recipes often calls for disaster and a tasteless baked good with odd texture.

 Without gluten to give baked goods its elasticity, gluten-free desserts can be gummy, tasteless, or gritty.
-Baking with gluten-free flour can be a challenge, but with some practice and armed with this guideline, you will be a gluten-free baking expert in no time.
+Baking with gluten-free flour can be a challenge, but with some practice and this guideline, you will be a gluten-free baking expert in no time.